davidhyongae2/Crypto_currancy/ReadME.md

 ![Figure 10](https://github.com/davidhyongae2/Crypto_currancy/blob/main/Figure10.png) <br>

 ##### Deliverable 3 Requirements
-##### You will earn a perfect score for Deliverable 3 by completing all requirements below:

 The K-means algorithm is used to cluster the cryptocurrencies using the PCA data, where the following steps have been completed:
 An elbow curve is created using hvPlot to find the best value for K <br>